-Portal - Defined for ScopedMemory areas.
-They are a tool that associates a

-Scope stack - A stack of in-use memory areas.
+- Portal Defined for ScopedMemory areas.
+They are a tool that associates a reference value with a memory area.
+It is normally used to give code that has a reference to the memory area a way to go from that reference to a reference to an object stored in that memory area. - Scope stack A stack of in-use memory areas.
 Used to explain the semantics of memory areas.